y-takefuji/IoT/README.md

 4. Make a program with firmata to change intervals with MediaPipe and multi-tasking threads.

-5. Make a program with firmata.
+5. Make a program with firmata and MediaPipe.
 Draw a switch circle by finger on screen with MediaPipe.
    Whenever your nose position is within the switch circle, blink LED.